charm-113c/WASAPhoto/README.md

 Repo of the WASAPhoto project for ACSAI http://gamificationlab.uniroma1.it/en/wasa/

-Full name: Randrianantoandro Andry Ambinintsoa \n Student ID: 1891313
+Full name: Randrianantoandro Andry Ambinintsoa
+Student ID: 1891313

 The WASAPhoto project for the WASA class of 2023-2024 consists in creating a social network that allows users to see pictures